 Known as "Beantown" to locals, people love living in Boston for its European feel and walkability.
 If you're thinking about moving to Boston, Massachusetts, read on to learn more about what it's like to live in the area.

 Avg Commute Time

 Culture & Entertainment

-Looking for fun things to do in South Bend?
-Explore the area’s top attractions and local hangouts to discover everything South Bend has to offer.
+Looking for fun things to do in Boston?
+Explore the area’s top attractions and local hangouts to discover everything Boston has to offer.

-- City food staples include oysters and crispy pork belly.
+- City food staples include baked beans, Boston cream pie, and clam chowder.

 MYMOVE cost of living calculator

 MYMOVE helps you compare the cost of living in two cities.

 How do I compare cities to find the best places to live?

 The first step to figuring out where to live is research.
 Whether you have your heart set on moving to a particular place or are just curious about different cities, getting insider knowledge on a new area can help you determine if you could see yourself thriving there.